OCR-tech/project-MachineLearning/M1_Pretrained_ImageNet_Models/README.md

-# Module 1: Pre-Trained ImageNet Models in TensorFlow and Keras
+# Module 1: Pre-Trained ImageNet Models: TensorFlow and Keras

 ## Objectives:
 - To classify images using a pre-trained ImageNet model